3ll1mac/rakuten/README.md

 # Remarks
 In the src/data.json file you will find a list of rakuten items.
 The first one was the given reference, and  the others are items that I created.
-The href and image link were not modified as I was not sure if you have chosen these links for any particular reason.
+The href and image link were not modified as I was not sure if you have chosen these links for a particular reason.

 The last ones of the data.json file have errors and so, are not displayed.